 Front Matter and Back Matter Basics

-Build a minimal front-matter core first
+Start with a small front-matter core

-Design back matter around one clear reader action
+Give back matter one clear job

 Numbers and Reference Tables